dlt-hub/dlt/docs/website/docs/tutorial/filesystem.md

 You may need to drop the previously loaded data if you loaded data several times with `append` write disposition to make sure the primary key column has unique values.
 :::

-You can learn more about `write_disposition` in the [Write dispositions section](../general-usage/incremental-loading#the-3-write-dispositions).
+You can learn more about `write_disposition` in the [write dispositions section](../general-usage/incremental-loading#the-3-write-dispositions) of the incremental loading page.

 ## 7. Loading data incrementally

 When loading data from files, you often only want to load files that have been modified. `dlt` makes this easy with [incremental loading](../general-usage/incremental-loading).
-To load only modified files, you can use the `apply_hint` function:
+To load only modified files, you can use the `apply_hint` method:

 ```py
 import dlt